 The club's finest hour in European competitions was undoubtedly the 3-3 draw at home in 1963 against the Portuguese club Benfica, certainly in those days among the strongest European club teams.
 Former England International Tom Finney came out of retirement to play for Distillery FC - it was the only time that he played in the European Cup in his illustrious career.

 Distillery FC suffered during the Troubles.
 In 1971, a firebomb attack caused Grosvenor Park to burn down and the club was forced to vacate the grounds it had called home for most of its existence.
 Not only did the fire eliminate the grounds, it also destroyed most of the club's records.
 After sharing grounds with a number of clubs for almost a decade, Distillery FC found a new home ground at Ballyskeagh Road, Lambeg in 1980.
 To symbolise the club's rising from the flames, a new badge was designed featuring a phoenix on a football.
 This badge replaced the original simple white 'DFC' shield.

 In 1995, Distillery FC was relegated to the newly-formed First Division.
 In 1999 they won the First Division Championship and with it promotion back to the Premier League.
 Later that year, the club's name was officially changed to Lisburn Distillery and the 'rising phoenix' badge replaced with one incorporating Lisburn's coat of arms.
-Lisburn Distillery continue to compete in the Irish Premier League.
+Lisburn Distillery continues to compete in the Irish Premier League.